 Administration of Jewish Social Religious affairs in the past has been under the two authorities, “Hebra” (the assembly of the elite of community) and “Bet-Din” (the house of religion).
 Since 1938, Hebra was formally registered under the title of “Tehran Jewish Committee (Association)” and now is operating under supervision of the Ministry of Interior, and Ministry of culture and Islamic Guidance and Endowments Organization.
 This association has committees (subgroups) like Cultural, States, Youth, (Domestic) Dispute Settling, and Cooperative committees (for poor families).

 At the present, this community has many synagogues, special schools, cultural complexes, youth, students and women centers, aging centers, central libraries, computer training centers, music training centers, gathering halls and butcheries according to Jewish religion in different regions and cities of the country.
 Information and publishing of Jewish cultural works as many different books and journals almost always have been present and after the Islamic Revolution, in addition to periodical local bulletins, the magazine of “Tamouz” (up to 1989) and the monthly of “Ofegh-BINA” (organ of Jewish Committee since 1999) have been responsible for the task.
 Tehran Jews usually do their sport activities in the sport club of “Gibor.”
 This club is responsible for sport training courses and competitions as well as contests between religious minorities and always has the cooperation from Jew and non-Jew coaches.
 Jewish Women Organization is cooperating with this club in women sport affairs too.
-Charity Hub is also one of the charity agencies of Jewish society that its main activity is managing the Dr. Sapir Hospital in south of Tehran city that provides services to all of Tehran citizens.
-The cost of maintaining this hospital is primarily provided by the Jewish charitable.
+Charity Hub is also one of the charity agencies of Jewish society and one of its main activities is managing the Dr. Sapir Hospital in south of Tehran city that provides services to all of Tehran citizens.
+The cost of maintaining this hospital is primarily provided by the Jewish charities.

-Religious teaching foe Jews is taught formally up to the end of high school according to books approved by Education Ministry in certain hours (instead of Islamic teachings and the Quran) in public schools.
+Religious teaching for Jews is taught formally up to the end of high school according to books approved by Education Ministry in certain hours (instead of Islamic teachings and the Quran) in public schools.
 Along with this, sessions for training of religious teachings and the explanation of Torah and sometimes teachings of Talmud are taught irregularly in the synagogues (Talmud Torah).
 In addition, groups of youth usually organize religious gathering and congregations and religious speeches in most of synagogues of Tehran and other cities throughout the country.

 * * * * *

-Fortunately, the Jewish Committee as a formal authority is reflecting views in the field of Jewish culture at the scientific and academic circles of the country.
-So that in almost all of the meetings, seminars and even mass media programs which are held on monotheistic religions, cultural and religious delegates from Jewish religious community are invited to take part in them by Tehran Jewish Committee.
+Fortunately, the Jewish Committee as a formal authority is reflecting views in the field of Jewish culture at the scientific and academic circles of the country.Thus in many of the meetings, seminars and mass media programs which are held on monotheistic religions, cultural and religious delegates from the Jewish religious community are invited to take part by the Tehran Jewish Committee.

 The Journal of “Ofegh-BINA”

-This magazine as the organ of Jewish Committee began its publication since 1999.
-This is a social, news, and cultural journal and aims at providing information services to Iranian Jewish community as well as making their Muslim countrymen and women familiar with Jewish culture and establishing communication relationship between the two.
-Most of its authors and operators are made up of Jewish youth and Mr. Haroun Yashayaei; the chairman of board of directors of Tehran Jewish Committee is its managing director.
+This magazine as the organ of Jewish Committee began its publication in 1999.
+This is a social, news, and cultural journal and aims to provide information services to the Iranian Jewish community as well as making their Muslim countrymen and women familiar with Jewish culture and establishing dialog between the two.
+Most of its authors and operators are made up of Jewish youth and Mr. Haroun Yashayaei; the current chairman of the board of directors of theTehran Jewish Committee is its managing director.

 This magazine has been welcomed and promoted by the authorities of Islamic Republic of Iran.

-He began his 10-year effort in 1935 for compiling Hebrew-Persian Dictionary and published a valuable and unique book that since then has used by Jewish and non-Jewish scholars of Iran in the Hebraic language and texts.
-He also began compiling a Persian-Hebrew Dictionary, but most regretfully, he could not complete to work, because of his lamentable death.
-According to his testament, the edition and publication of this dictionary was put on Tehran Jewish Committee which despite of all efforts, this objective has not been achieved and now a special task force in the Cultural Committee are editing and adding new words, updating and final typesetting of the work to be prepared for publication.
+in 1935 he began his 10-year effort of compiling Hebrew-Persian Dictionary and published a valuable and unique book that since then has used by Jewish and non-Jewish scholars of Iran in the Hebraic language and texts.
+He also began compiling a Persian-Hebrew Dictionary, but most did not complete the work due to his death.The edition and publication of this dictionary was takenup by Tehran Jewish Committee but despite all its efforts, the objective has not been achieved.Now a special task force in the Cultural Committee is editing, adding new words, updating and performing final typesetting of the work to be prepared for publication.

-Designing, operating, supporting and updating internet Base of the Tehran Jewish Committee which are among the most important activities of this center are done in direct cooperation with Cultural Committee and the journal of “Ofegh-Bina”.
-At the present, this site is in Persian and soon its English version also will be in operation.
+Designing, operating, supporting and updating the internet Base of the Tehran Jewish Committee which are among the most important activities of this center are done in direct cooperation with Cultural Committee and the journal of “Ofegh-Bina”.
+At the present, this site is in Persian and soon its English version will also be in operation.